Encryptic1/GrandmasterFLEX/README.md

 modded conv2D & Data generator/pgn parcer from git https://github.com/geohot/twitchchess
 *************************************************************
-- Added more HTML feeback and colorized console, added more exceptions and feedback in waiting.
+- Added more feeback and colorized console, added more exceptions and feedback in waiting.
 - curbed learning rate for larger datasets (adam was getting spikey on batches)
 - trained on grandmaster games to .017% loss rate saved to new net
 - built in replies from PyQt5 and a game posting function